 How to Diagnose and Fix a Heated Car Seat

 If you live in a region with chilly winters, heated car seats are a welcome perk to make drives more pleasant.
-But, like any car part, sometimes these need some repair.
+But, like any car part, sometimes they need some repair.
 Follow these steps to diagnose and fix a heated car seat that isn’t working.

 Heated Seat Not Working?
 Schedule a service appointment here